Sudaraka88/LDWeaver/README.md

   18. sr_snps.vcf, sr_snps_ann.vcf - input and output from the snpEff
       annotation pipeline

-## Advanced Options

-While `BacGWES::BacGWES()` one-liner should work for most analyses, it is possible to write a customised pipeline using the functions available in the package.
-For a full list of available functions, run:
-`help(package="BacGWES")`.
-See below for more details.

 ## Detailed Workthrough using Real Data

 The following analysis demonstrates all the current options available in